Discours sur les passions de l'amour: Presentation

-The Discours on the Passions of Love is divided into 242 philosophical maxims focusing on the passions.
+The Discourse on the Passions of Love is divided into 242 philosophical maxims focusing on the passions.
 While love, its birth and its evolution are the main themes, it also discusses ambition and the differences between social classes, as well as the customs to be observed in relations between men and women, and offers advice on how to make a love affair last.
 Most of the themes are developed using opposing arguments, so that the text takes the form of a discussion.

 Love is described both as a function of the mind and as a passion beyond comprehension, but also as an art form.

 Morality also has a place in the Discourse.
 The fact of having several partners, in particular, is discussed from various points of view.
 The capacity to love, i.e. the quality and power of feeling, is seen as dependent on the "greatness" of the soul.
 Hedonism, which could be seen as immoral, is seen here as a natural disposition.
 What's more, love is seen as a human tendency that contributes to our elevation, or even a necessity.
 The Platonic myth of the androgyne, without being named, is used to explain the search for another partner.